bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 This file must be located in "<<t>application root>/data/<<t>application name>/config" folder.

 These configurations are also stored in the business configuration.

+This file may be empty if seleniumRobot server is used

 #### seleniumRobot server ####